kselv/pt-ea4-communicator/README.md

 For support or to report issues with the `EACommunicator_API.py` script, please open an issue in this repository.

-# Seeting up ZmqCommunicator in MetaTrader
+# Setting up ZmqCommunicator in MetaTrader

 This repository contains the necessary files to set up and run the ZmqCommunicator Expert Advisor (EA) in MetaTrader.